Why Do I Keep Waking Up at 4 am When I’m Still Tired?

 Why You Wake at the Same Time Every Night

 If you’ve woken at 4 am more than a few times, your system begins to expect it.
-The brain notices the time, the quiet, the stillness, and associates that moment with alertness.
-Over time, waking becomes less about what originally triggered it and more about anticipation.
-Your body wakes because it has learned that this is when waking happens.
+Over time, many women keep waking up at 4AM no matter what time they went to bed because the body has learned that this is when waking happens.

 Many women tell me the moment they open their eyes, they check the clock.
 Then the thoughts start.
 How tired will I be tomorrow?
 How much do I have to get through?
 Will I fall back asleep?
 That mental response reinforces the pattern.
 The brain links that hour of the night with activity instead of rest, even when there’s no real reason to be awake.